 received in writing.

 for an extent of disability exam anytime, when appropriate.
-If the IW
+If the IW fails to

-to

 pay the following compensation types concurrently with TT when substantiated by

 a.
 Scheduled Loss;

-only if in a different claim involving different body parts and
+only if in a different claim involving different body parts and conditions;

-Permanent Total Disability (PTD) only if the IW returned to work and had a new
+Total Disability (PTD) only if the IW returned to work and had a new injury

-Permanent Partial (%PP) only when the %PP was paid first and the IW later
+Partial (%PP) only when the %PP was paid first and the IW later requests TT

-claim, but only if paid as a split (i.e. one payment of TT is issued, but split between
+only if paid as a split (i.e. one payment of TT is issued, but split between

 a.
 Wage Loss (WL);